syncfusion-content/uwp-docs/uwp/SfDataGrid/Getting-Started.md

 </tr>
 </table>

-In order to use export to excel and export to pdf functionalities of SfDataGrid control, add the reference to following assemblies,
+In order to use export to excel and export to PDF functionalities of SfDataGrid control, add the reference to following assemblies,

 <table>
 <tr>